gasparzuker/latin-america-2024/slides/03-Developing-gem5-models/04-ports.md

 Recall, `RequestPort` and `ResponsePort` classes were abstract classes, i.e. they had `pure virtual` functions which means objects cannot be instantiated from that class.
 Therefore, for us to use `Ports` we need to extend the classes and implement their `pure virtual` functions.

 Before anything, let's go ahead and import the header file that contains the declaration for `Port` classes.
 We also need to include [`mem/packet.hh`](/gem5/src/mem/packet.hh) since we will be dealing with and moving around `Packets` a lot.
 Do it by adding the following lines to `secure_memory.hh`:
 Before anything, let's go ahead and import the header file that contains the declaration for `Port` classes.
 We also need to include [`mem/packet.hh`](/gem5/src/mem/packet.hh) since we will be dealing with and moving around `Packets` a lot.
 Do it by adding the following lines to `secure_memory.hh`:
-Before anything, let's go ahead and import the header file that contains the declaration for `Port` classes.
-We also need to include [`mem/packet.hh`](/gem5/src/mem/packet.hh) since we will be dealing with and moving around `Packets` a lot.
-Do it by adding the following lines to `secure_memory.hh`:
-Before anything, let's go ahead and import the header file that contains the declaration for `Port` classes.
-We also need to include [`mem/packet.hh`](/gem5/src/mem/packet.hh) since we will be dealing with and moving around `Packets` a lot.
-Do it by adding the following lines to `secure_memory.hh`: